IndiaFW/IndiaFW/README.md

 - 👋 Hi, I’m @IndiaFW
 - 👀 I’m interested in stroke, neuroimaging, & machine learning in neuroscience.
+- 👀 I also have a keen interest in space :)
 - 🌱 I’m currently learning about everything AI and computational neuroscience!
-- 📫 How to reach me; skgtifw@ucl.ac.uk
+- 📫 How to reach me; indiawalford@hotmail.co.uk

 <!---
 IndiaFW/IndiaFW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.